We had the chance to interview Fuse-sensei in the very first interview he’s given to English or Spanish-speaking media!

 M: Finally, do you have any advice for aspiring authors?

 F: I still consider myself a somewhat inexperienced novelist, so I can’t act like I’m a big-shot writer.
 However, I do have one piece of advice—the things we create truly shine when they are able to move the hearts of our audiences.

 Whether that be joy, anger, sadness, laughter, fear, or so on, a truly moving work is one that can make the reader feel something.

 I’ll be honest, I’ve been a fan of TenSura since the first episode of the anime was streamed.
-I’ve always been super curious about Rimuru’s leadership.
-I’ve always wanted to ask the author where that inspiration comes from.
+I’ve always been super curious about Rimuru’s leadership, and I’ve always wanted to ask the author where that inspiration comes from.

-It was truly an honor to have had the chance to ask him about it and share this interview with you guys.
+Again, it was truly an honor to have had the chance to ask him about it and share this interview with you guys!

 TenSura is one of the most famous anime inside and outside Japan in recent years.
 And I think it’s definitely one of the best isekai anime ever.

 Watch That Time I Got Reincarnated as a Slime on Crunchyroll and Funimation!